by J.M. Arlen

 “It's burning,” he said, turning to watch the flame dance.
 It was so beautiful, so mesmerising--he couldn't look away.
 He could barely even breathe.

 He reached out to stroke the surface, and the moment his fingers found the edge, a sharp pain lanced up his arm to the back of his neck, drawing a grimace across his face.
 Sweat poured down the farmer's forehead, and his eyes felt like they were going to burst.
-It was like boiling water was sliding through his veins.
-Streams of burning heat.
+It was as if boiling water was sliding through his veins.